GurudattaRK/ZEUS-security/README.md

 # ZEUS-security
-A multi threaded upgraded version of 1024-bit level security program with user friendly GUI with faster processing and better security.
+A multi threaded upgraded version of 1024-bit level security program with user friendly GUI,faster processing and better security.